David Heyman: Career

 Heyman started in the film industry as a production assistant on David Lean's A Passage to India, and in 1986, Heyman became a creative executive at Warner Bros., and he was assistant to Mark Canton.
 In 1987, he became vice president of United Artists, which joined a series of changes as original production VPs had quit, and subsequently embarked on an independent producing career with his first film, Juice, in 1992, followed by the cult "stoner" film The Stoned Age (1994) and others.

 In 1997 Heyman returned to London and founded his own production company, Heyday Films.
 He has since produced a number of films including the Harry Potter film adaptations.
 Other notable productions during this time include the 2007 blockbuster I Am Legend and the 2008 films The Boy in the Striped Pyjamas, Is Anybody There?, and Yes Man.

 After finishing work on the Harry Potter films, Heyman reunited with Harry Potter and the Prisoner of Azkaban director Alfonso Cuarón to produce the 2013 science fiction thriller Gravity, starring Sandra Bullock and George Clooney.
 The film grossed more than $700 million worldwide and was nominated for ten Academy Awards including Best Picture, winning seven including Best Director for Cuarón.
 He also produced the 2013 comedy We're the Millers and the 2014 family film Paddington, for which he was nominated for the Alexander Korda Award for Best British Film.

 Heyman produced the Warner Bros. film adaptation of J. K. Rowling's Fantastic Beasts and Where to Find Them, which was released in November 2016, as well as its 2018 sequel.

 In 2020, he won the Golden Globe Award for Best Motion Picture – Musical or Comedy for Once Upon a Time in Hollywood with Quentin Tarantino, and both of them were nominated for an Academy Award for Best Picture.
 In addition, Heyman was also nominated for the same award for Marriage Story with Noah Baumbach.

 In 2023, he produced Barbie, which became the highest-grossing Warner Bros. film, surpassing Harry Potter and the Deathly Hallows – Part 2, which he also produced.
 He was also nominated for an Academy Award for Best Picture for Barbie.

 In March 2025, Amazon MGM Studios announced that Heyman and Amy Pascal would oversee the Bond film franchise moving forward and produce future installments in the series through their Pascal Pictures and Heyday Films banners, respectively.
+In August 2026, it was announced that Heyday Films had signed a first-look deal with Amazon MGM Studios.

 Personal life

-Heyman currently lives in Pimlico, London, and is married to interior designer Rose Uniacke (née Batstone).
+Heyman lives in Pimlico, London, and is married to interior designer Rose Uniacke (née Batstone).
 They have one son, Harper Heyman.
 He is stepfather to four children from her previous marriage.